Transmit Security coined the term “identity experience” to define the convergence of two domains:

 Hackers have thoroughly proven passwords are an easy target.
 Brute force attacks, phishing, keyloggers and password spraying are just a few of their tricks.
 It only takes 10 minutes to crack a lowercase 6-character password, according to Avast.
 It’s no surprise that 80% of breaches are linked to passwords.

 Our stern defense?
 Passphrases with upper and lower case letters, symbols and numbers.
 This does help.
 We’ve also added multi-factor authentication (MFA) like OTPs delivered via text.
+These added layers form a reactionary patchwork of security on top of your passwords.
 This makes it harder for cybercriminals, but they still succeed with techniques like SMS intercepts, network session hijacking, and password reset tricks.

 It’s easy to make the case that passwords carry more risk than benefit.
 So in exchange for flawed security, companies are paying a high price on two fronts: costly breaches and customer loss.
-MasterCard data shows 33% of online sales are abandoned at checkout when consumers forget their passwords.
-And according to our survey, 92% would rather leave a website than reset their logins.
+Mastercard data shows 33% of online sales are abandoned at checkout when consumers forget their passwords.
+Other consumer surveys reveal more than half would rather leave a website than reset their logins.
+It shows how much a simple password-related issue can impact your business.

 Prioritize the Identity Experience